 The only place I found strength

 I found a Bible in the waiting room and opened it to Psalm 91.
 A few months earlier I had written out this psalm as a prayer from myself to God.
 That is one of my favorite ways to pray, knowing that God’s Word is alive, true, and faithful.
 Little did I know how significant that would be to me in the next few days.
-I prayed that psalm over and over, crying out to God to hear me and to fulfill His promises of protection for little baby Shayla.
+I prayed that psalm over and over, crying out to God to hear me and to protect little baby Shayla.
 I felt like Jacob when he wrestled with God — I could not quit praying.
 I fell asleep with the Bible on my lap, my hand on the page open to Psalm 91, holding onto the Word of God and refusing to let go.
 It was the only thing I could do, my only hope and source of strength.

 The days went on.
 Despite several significant crises and losses in my life prior to this, I have never felt so small, so weak, so low, and so weary.
 The worst was the fourth evening when we had a long meeting with the attending physician.
 He explained the facts and that it was an hour-by-hour-wait-and-see situation.
 We asked our questions, with few definite answers.
 My grandbaby had a subdural hematoma on her brain and it was a waiting game to see if the swelling worsened, if surgery would be required, if she would wake up, if she would be able to move her right side, and the unspoken — if she would live.

 After this meeting, I knew that I could not speak without crying and I did not want to upset my daughter so I went down to the hospital chapel, which thankfully was unoccupied.
-There I cried from the pit of my being out to God to heal my grandbaby out of His mercy and love.
+There I cried from the pit of my being out to God to heal my grandbaby out of his mercy and love.
 He had created her and had a plan and a purpose for her.
-I clung to His attributes and His promises.
-He is the Great Physician and I begged Him to heal my dear grandbaby.
-I called on Him to act out of His love and goodness and power.
+I clung to his attributes and his promises.
+He is the Great Physician and I begged him to heal my dear grandbaby.
+I called on him to act out of his love and goodness and power.
 Our love for her was overwhelmingly piercing and I knew that God loved her even more than we do.
 I cried, begged and prayed until I was too exhausted to do so anymore.
-Then I just trusted God to reveal Himself as the mighty, loving God that He is.
+Then I just trusted God to reveal himself as the mighty, loving God that he is.

 He is always faithful

 As the beginning of a miraculous recovery, the next night Shayla’s breathing tube was removed and her seizures stopped occurring.
-I was at church the next morning and tears streamed down my face as I sang along to the Hillsong’s Made Me Glad.
+I was at church the next morning and tears streamed down my face as I sang along to the song ’s_Made Me Glad_.
 I clung to the words of that song over and over through the weeks ahead: “You are my Shield, my Strength, my Fortress, Deliverer… my ever present help in time of need.”
 After 17 days, Shayla was released from the hospital and is now doing most of what she should be for her age.

 I learned many lessons during these months and have a new level of faith, love, and dependence on God.
 I want to share with you a few key points.

 - The most important thing you can do in any situation is pray.
-If you feel God is calling you into a deeper prayer life with Him, do not resist it.
+If you feel God is calling you into a deeper prayer life with him, do not resist it.
 I know now that the previous years I had spent studying prayer, being in intercessory groups, and having personal prayer times, prepared me to fight in prayer for my family during this very difficult time.

 - Ask those you trust to join you in praying for your need.
 Praying friends and family are one of God’s ways to strengthen you during difficult times.
-The prayers of God's people, in agreement, ascend to Him like sweet, fragrant incense.
+The prayers of God's people, in agreement, ascend to him like sweet, fragrant incense.

 - Read the Word.
 The psalms are particularly easy to identify with during dark times.
 Read God’s promises and find hope in the victories others had in the Bible through faith.